apexrest/apex-openstreetmap-plugin/README.md

 ### JavaScript

 This plugin uses [Leaflet 1.4.0](https://leafletjs.com/) lib for interactive maps.
-This lib is integrated into plugin as two files:
+This lib is integrated into the plugin as two files:

 ```
 assets/js/leaflet/leaflet.js